 (d) Have available for student use within its facility a clean and functional restroom.

 (e) Conform to all federal, state and local fire, building and safety regulations.

-(1) The requirements in this rule apply to authorizing officials, course managers and instructors instructing students participating in a remedial driving course.
+(1) The requirements in this rule apply to authorizing officials, course managers, chief instructors, advanced skills instructors and instructors instructing students participating in a remedial driving course.
 Instruction of individuals in remedial driving courses shall conform to this rule.

 (b) No radios, cell phones, electronic games or similar distractions shall be used or allowed during times of instruction.

 (c) Classroom instruction shall consist of no less than sixty minutes of instruction for each hour credited toward completion of the required training.
 Time taken for breaks in instruction shall not be included when calculating completion of the required instruction.

 (d) Instructors shall instruct students for no more than two hours without taking a ten-minute break from instruction.
 For courses being completed in one day an additional lunch break of at least thirty minutes shall be provided.

 (e) There shall be no more than twenty-four students in a remedial driving course.
 At least one instructor who meets the requirements of this chapter shall be present and conduct a remedial driving course.